hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-mail-domain-dkim-dns admin example.com

-The function of obtaining domain dkim dns records for proper setup.
+This function of obtaining domain dkim dns records for proper setup.

 *******************************************************************